9

 Autism Spectrum Disorder

-Ranpo exhibits many symptoms of Autism Spectrum Disorder (ASD).
+Ranpo exhibits many symptoms of ASD.
 His social interactions often show difficulty in sharing emotions and interests.
-His highly specialized interest in detective work and his unique ways of thinking highlight his condition.
+His highly specialized interest in detective work and unique ways of thinking highlight his condition.

 • Reduced Sharing of Interests and Emotions: Ranpo's constant smiling and lack of apparent emotional sharing make it hard to discern his true thoughts and feelings.